- A good police flashlight is bright, 1000 lumen minimum.

 3. Strong & Durable Material

 Much like many other tools someone in law enforcement carries, you want your police flashlight to be sturdy and tough.
 You need a flashlight that can withstand many drops and impacts.
-For a police flashlight, you want the material to be aluminum, metal, or titanium.
+For a police flashlight, you want the material to be metal, like aluminum or titanium.
 These are extremely tough materials and very popular amongst tactical flashlights.

 Be sure to also consider its IP rating.
 You never know what the situation might be so it is best to prepare for all situations.
 An IPX rating of 5 or higher would be good, that way your flashlight will be at least safe on a rainy day.